 Another one of the community's major concerns involving port activity and towage is the risk of environmental incidents.
 In response, protocols have been implemented to lower the risk of incidents and address various types of emergencies in all SAAM operations within port terminals.
-In addition, case studies are conducted in order to ensure that accidents are not repeated, and drills are conducted to keep the staff and community alert (see p.
-X).
+In addition, case studies are conducted in order to ensure that accidents are not repeated, and drills are conducted to keep the staff and community alert More information in p.
+65.